Whitehurst & Son sundial: The dial plate

 In the horizontal sundial (also called a garden sundial), the plane that receives the shadow is aligned horizontally, rather than being perpendicular to the style as in the equatorial dial.
 Hence, the line of shadow does not rotate uniformly on the dial face; rather, the hour lines are spaced according to a calculation.

-The dial plate is precision engraved, the hour lines having been calculated using the formula:
+The dial plate is precision engraved, the hour lines were calculated using the formula: